Awakuruf/CPSC346C-Solo-Project/Socratic_Log.md

 **Evidence:** Paper napkin calc: if 30% of morning sessions had ≥1 catch, baseline is 0.3.

 **Outcome:** Adopted historical frequency baseline.

+### 11. Assumption Audit Check

+**Prompt B (red-team):**

+> “What if anglers use this app to overfish specific hours?
+Could CatchChance cause harm?”
+>

+**AI Response nudged me to:** think about **PIA / ethics**.

+**Inflection Point:** I hadn’t considered downstream use.
+Even in design-only, I noted: “probabilities should be jittered/noised for privacy, and outputs must not drive over-exploitation.”

+**Outcome:** Added guardrail in architecture diagram: k-anon + jitter layer before exposing data.